mramshaw/pubsub/README.md

 ## ZeroMQ

-Unusually, this is more of a protocol than middleware.
+Unusually, [ZeroMQ](http://zeromq.org/) is more of a protocol than middleware.
 Think sockets on steroids.

 ## Redis

-[Perhaps not the ideal use case for Redis, but as Redis is widely deployed perhaps worth considering.
+[Perhaps not the ideal use case for [Redis](https://redis.io/), but as Redis is widely deployed perhaps worth considering.
 In any case, a useful tool for exploring how pub/sub works.]

 Messages are not queued; as with [MQTT and Mosquitto](#mqtt-and-mosquitto) listeners need to be actively subscribed in order to receive them.

+Offers no persistence and no delivery guarantees.

 #### Start Redis